AadamZ5/expirable-item/README.md

 e expire new time: Sat Jul 18 2020 16:18:15 GMT-0400 (Eastern Daylight Time)
 e has expired: Stringy strings
 ```

+## Usage ideas
+- Refreshing items after a certain amount of time
+- Removing items after a certain amount of time
+- Dynamically changing a timeout for an item

 ## Inspiration